bkkrumov/asmt/ASMT.md

 - **Elements Panel**: Inspect and modify HTML and CSS on the fly, directly in the browser.
 You can also view computed styles, modify the DOM structure, and experiment with different CSS properties.

-  **Use Case**: Quickly debug layout issues by inspecting CSS properties in the "Elements" panel and trying out new values without modifying the source code.
+  - **Use Case**: Quickly debug layout issues by inspecting CSS properties in the "Elements" panel and trying out new values without modifying the source code.

 - **Sources Panel**: Debug JavaScript code by setting breakpoints, stepping through code, and viewing call stacks.
 You can also view source maps, making it easier to debug minified code.

-  **Use Case**: Add breakpoints in your JavaScript code to pause execution at a specific line and inspect variables, watch expressions, or call stack frames.
+  - **Use Case**: Add breakpoints in your JavaScript code to pause execution at a specific line and inspect variables, watch expressions, or call stack frames.

 - **Network Panel**: View all network requests made by the page, including their status, timing, and payload.
 This panel is crucial for understanding the loading behavior of your application and diagnosing performance bottlenecks like slow requests or excessive payload sizes.

-  **Use Case**: Monitor your application’s performance by inspecting request-response times for API calls and static assets.
+  - **Use Case**: Monitor your application’s performance by inspecting request-response times for API calls and static assets.
 Use the "Waterfall" view to visualize which resources are delaying page load.

 - **Performance Panel**: Record performance profiles to analyze page load times, script execution times, and rendering performance.
 The performance panel helps you identify long tasks and JavaScript execution issues that might cause jank or delays in rendering.

-  **Use Case**: Use the performance profile to analyze frame rates and CPU usage during animations or user interactions.
+  - **Use Case**: Use the performance profile to analyze frame rates and CPU usage during animations or user interactions.
 Identify slow-running code and optimize it to improve user experience.

 ---

-#### **Nice to Have: Automated Tools**
+#### **Automated Tools**

 - **Lighthouse**: An open-source, automated tool for improving the quality of web pages.
 It audits performance, accessibility, best practices, SEO, and Progressive Web App (PWA) features.
 Lighthouse can be run from Chrome DevTools or as a standalone tool.